 Through the Waters and the Wild

-Available for preorder through Amazon, Barnes and Noble and online sources
+Available through Amazon, Barnes and Noble and online sources

 With a lyrical intensity Greg Fields examines themes of exile and redemption in Through the Waters and the Wild.
 Coursing through several decades, the novel spans the farmlands of Ireland, the Irish Civil War, the corridors of power in Washington, DC, and the interior landscapes against which we all seek to craft identity and meaning.
 With well drawn, complex characters, a strong narrative arc, and a poetic sense of place, Through the Waters and the Wild addresses the timeless questions, “Where shall I go now?
 What shall I do?”